Unlocking Carbon Markets and Supporting Natural Capital

 - What's on the horizon?

-We are seeing increasing measures being put in place to encourage businesses to consider the impact of their operations on nature.
+In respect to natural capital, we are seeing increasing measures being put in place to encourage businesses to consider the impact of their operations on nature.
 While some of these are currently voluntary, such as disclosing against the framework introduced by the Taskforce for Nature-related Financial Disclosures, mandatory obligations are also being introduced.
-These include the EU Deforestation Regulation and the Corporate Sustainability Due Diligence Directive.
+These include the EU Deforestation Regulation, Corporate Sustainability Reporting Directive (CSRD) and the Corporate Sustainability Due Diligence Directive (CS3D).
+In addition, the European Commission has launched a roadmap for establishing a nature credits market in the EU.
+While the mandatory measures may currently be limited, the pressure on your business to engage with this agenda is likely to increase, for example from consumer choices or shareholder action.

 - How we can help you